berglh/grabcast/README.md

 ###### Command Line Switches
 ```
--a produces an area screen grab
+-a produces an interactive area selection screen grab
--w produces a window screen grab
+-w produces a screen grab of the current window (after 2s)
 ```